Chorus/DynamicsDocs/docs/Overview/ViewsCharts.md

 When there is no existing view for the entity you'd like to search, you can configure a view using Advanced Find.

-1. In the search bar on top pane select 'Search for rows in table using advanced filters'
+1. In the search bar on top pane, select 'Search for rows in table using advanced filters'.

  <img src ="/img/dynamicsimage.png " width="450" height="400"/>

-2. Select the entity that you would like to access
+2. Select the entity that you would like to access.

  <img src ="/img/46b19f03-593f-4986-aaaa-8621c85ca3e7_image.png " width="250"/>